Cost to Hire Software Developers in Argentina (2026)

 Industrial dispute exposure is one of the most misunderstood risks for foreign companies hiring in India.
 Common blind spots:

 Omnivoo’s EOR model keeps the employment relationship inside its Indian entity, which means industrial dispute machinery runs against Omnivoo rather than against the foreign client directly.
 Terminations follow Section 25F or its Industrial Relations Code equivalent, with notice periods, retrenchment compensation, and government notifications handled end-to-end.
-Where a termination is sensitive or involves a workman-classified role, Omnivoo runs a pre-termination review covering notice procedure, compensation calculation, and documentation.
+Where a termination is sensitive or involves a workman-classified role, Omnivoo runs a pre-termination review covering notice procedure, compensation calculation, and documentation including full and final settlement.
 For workplace grievances short of termination, Omnivoo provides the internal resolution channels that the statute contemplates before any matter escalates to conciliation.